-The work of a freelance writer is much more than the actual writing itself.
+The work of a freelance writer is much more than the writing itself.

-Aside from stringing together a few sentences and coming up with meaningful content, you also need to find a way to increase your blog readership.
+Aside from stringing together a few sentences and coming up with meaningful content, you also need to find a way on how to get more views on your blog.

 The more readers you attract, the more chances someone out there will hire you!
 Believe me, I know!